LVCHLANN/DiscordLogger/README.md

 ## 🧑‍💻 Development & Build Information

 - Developed using **Java 17** to ensure compatibility with modern Minecraft server versions.
-- The plugin is currently built manually; no Gradle or Maven build files are included yet.
+- The plugin is currently built using Maven.
 - Source code is located in `/src/main/java`.
 - Contributions to introduce build automation are welcome.